lyalls/NSQ-Service/README.md

 ####2. `MessageID` and `Async`
 Every message contains a `MessageID`, which is composed by timestamp, machine name, and random numbers, it's very hard to get collision even in millions messages per second

-As every message is executed asynchronously
+Every message is executed asynchronously